 You can read more about all the details for this red and white snowflake tablescape here.

-5. Rustic Christmas Tablescape
+6. Rustic Christmas Tablescape

-But if you’re here and you were pulling your hair out trying to figure out how to make a whole bunch of unique Christmas centerpieces on a budget for church or work, then I hope I’ve given you some great ideas.
+If you’re here and you were pulling your hair out trying to figure out how to make a whole bunch of unique Christmas centerpieces on a budget for church or work, then I hope I’ve given you some great ideas.

 Some additional items to consider adding, if you have the budget for it, are votive candles, tall candle holders, pillar candles, and fairy lights.
 Mini wreaths and cinnamon sticks would also be fun natural elements to include as finishing touches.